Giovanni Maria Tolosani: Biography

 Tolosani came from a Tuscan family based near Florence.
 He was born in Colle di Val d'Elsa.
 His father, Leonardo, was a jurist and notary there.
 His brothers included Nicola, a jurist and Roman senator, and Pietro Antonio, who also became a Dominican friar.
 Tolosani joined the Dominican friary in Florence on 24 June 1487, officially joining the order on 28 June the following year, remaining in the order until his death.
-In 1500, he became the prior of the SS Annunziata in San Gimignano, the vice-prior of San Marco and was active in other convents.
+In 1500, he became the first of the SS Annunziata in San Gimignano, the vice-prior of San Marco and was active in other convents.
 He worked on the chronicle of San Marco and San Maria del Sasso.
 He contributed to a cosmology in verse by Leonardo Dati, La Sfera (or Spera), in Florence in 1513.

 Many scholars - including Copernicus - responded to the papal request for specialist help to correct the Roman calendar during the time of the Fifth Council of the Lateran.
 With such correction in mind, in 1514, Tolosani wrote De computatione annorum Domini in emendationem secundae inquisitionis libri su and Apusculum de correctione calendarii pro vera celebratione Pascatis.
 The council ended in 1517, just before the Reformation, but further help was requested by the papacy in the following decades.
 In 1523, he published Lettere di Sant'Antonino arcivescovo di Firenze for the canonization of that saint.
 In 1537, Tolosani had five documents published in Venice, together titled Opusculum de emendiationibus temporum [Breviloquio de Tempe in Italian]; these formed Tolosani's work on aligning the calendar to the seasons, written under the pseudonym of an invented Frenchman, Joannes Lucidus Samotheus.
 He also wrote a booklet on the maximum declination of the Sun.
 In 1546, a further edition of the work was produced containing two additional documents (the original was dated December 1545) under Tolosani's own name; Brevis annotatio emendatoria calendarii romani [short annotation to the Roman calendar corrections] was done at the direction of the vicar general of the Dominican order, including a mention of the right time to celebrate Easter, and was finished on 8 May 1545 for the Council of Trent.